OKyne1/ot_genome_project/2_annotation_scripts/1_bakta_annotation/README.md

 These were selected based on poor annotation with bakta with the Giengkam annotations (in numerous tests).
 Truncated or incomplete genes were excluded in the search.

 The minimum identity was reduced from 90% to 80% for some genes; scaA, scaC, tsa22 and tsa56.
 This was deemed reasonable due to the high sequence varaibility for these genes likely due to selection pressure for diversity.

+### New Names
+As bakta requires a gene name and the gene transfer agents identified in Orientia, do not have names, I called these otGTA in the file supplied to bakta.